jasonppy/academicpages/_pages/about.md

   - /about.html
 ---

-My name is Jason, a undergrad mathematician, statistician, and incoming PhD student in computer science at UT Austin.
+My name is Jason, an incoming PhD student in computer science at UT Austin.